 - Load the image into your computer, carefully inspect the photo, If you see signs of dust then you know you need to clean the sensor.

-Auto cleaning system for camera sensor
+The auto-cleaning system for the camera sensor

 Many modern DSLR cameras have a self-cleaning system for sensors.
 It has the following features:

 - Materials used in the shutter mechanism and body cap are engineered to minimize dust generation within the camera itself.

 - Anti-static technologies are applied to the low-pass filter covering the front of the sensor so as not to attract dust.